If you’re looking for ways to keep your kids moving and entertained, check out this list of the 10 best outdoor summer toys for kids.

 Rapid-Fill Water Balloons: These are a lifesaver!
 We do one bunch at a time and typically have them separated out for each kid so that they get equal amounts.
 Then we pick up all the balloon pieces and do it all over again.
 Great fun for a hot summer day.

 Mini Shovel: Little landscapers need mini shovels in their lives.
 Your yard may not look it’s best by the end of the summer, but you can bet your kids will have used their imaginations to dig and create daily.
 This pairs best with the sturdy bucket mentioned above.
 It’s amazing how long a shovel and bucket will entertain kids!

-Razor Trike: My nearly 7 year old received this as a birthday gift nearly 5 years ago when he turned two!
-Admittedly, he was a little too small for it then, but we added some padding to his pedals and by age 3 he was hooked.
+Razor Trike: We have owned this trike for 5 years and counting and it is still going strong!
 It’s still a kid favorite and any child who comes to play typically goes straight for this trike.
 My big three kids ride it with ease, and though my toddler is too small for it, he will sit behind one of the kids so that he can enjoy the ride.

 Razor Scooter: We have had this scooter for nearly 4 years, and it has held up even among the roughest play.
 My big boys have perfected their balance on it and can fly around the driveway and cut the sharpest turns with this scooter.
 And the great thing is it takes up much less space in your car than a bike or a trike.

 Power Wheels: My husband bought our first Power Wheels car when my oldest was 18 months—7 years ago.
 Our original one was a four wheeler model, which to this day still works and my youngest (22 months) has finally mastered.
 My kids still love these Power Wheels cars and have ridden on several varieties with friends and family.